Subject Access Request

 How do I make a subject access request?

 Making a subject access request is easy.
-All you need to do is write to your employer requesting the personal information that they hold about you and offering to pay a £10 fee.
-Your employer should have a designated data protection officer.
-If you know who it is then your request should be sent directly to them.
+All you need to do is write to your employer requesting the personal information that they hold about you and offer to pay a £10 fee.
+Your employer should have a designated data protection officer, if you know who it is then your request should be sent directly to them.

 Knowing exactly what you should be asking for is a bit harder.
 You should think about the following before making a request: